- J.D., summa cum laude, University of Akron School of Law

 Brendan J. MorrisseyOF COUNSEL

-Mr. Morrissey has a diverse, litigation-focused practice assisting clients with trial and appellate matters before courts and federal agencies.
-He has particular experience litigating cases on a variety of subject matters for telecommunications clients, subpoena defense and enforcement actions, False Claims Act (FCA) actions, and voting rights cases in the federal courts.
-Mr. Morrissey also regularly represents clients before the Supreme Court of the United States in cases involving a variety of issues arising under the U.S. Constitution.
+Brendan has a diverse, litigation-focused practice assisting clients with trial and appellate matters.
+He has particular experience litigating cases in the U.S. District Court for the District of Columbia, as well as litigating and developing litigation strategies for telecommunications actions, class actions, subpoena defense and enforcement actions, False Claims Act (FCA) actions, voting rights actions, and actions under the Foreign Sovereign Immunities Act (FSIA) in the federal courts nationwide.
+Brendan also has substantial experience developing challenges to federal agency action, and regularly represents clients before the Supreme Court of the United States in cases involving a variety of issues arising under the U.S. Constitution.

-- Ongoing representation of a FCA relator in a case alleging that student lenders fraudulently obtained millions of dollars in subsidies from the federal government, which has resulted in settlements of more than $70 million and a favorable opinion from the U.S. Court of Appeals for the Fourth Circuit.
+- Ongoing representation of an FCA relator in a case alleging that student lenders fraudulently obtained millions of dollars in subsidies from the federal government, which has resulted in settlements of more than $70 million and two favorable precedential opinions from the U.S. Court of Appeals for the Fourth Circuit.

-- Continuing representation of several clients in connection with non-party document and testimonial subpoenas relating to federal litigation.
+- Regular representation of clients in the U.S. District Court for the District of Columbia and other courts in connection with non-party document and testimonial subpoenas relating to out-of-district litigation.

-- Regular practitioner in the Supreme Court of the United States with experience drafting over fifteen Supreme Court merits and amicus curiae briefs in cases ranging from federal preemption to voting rights.
+- Regular practitioner in the Supreme Court of the United States with experience drafting nearly two dozen Supreme Court merits and amicus curiae petitions and briefs in a wide range of cases, including federal preemption, equal protection, and voting rights.

 Voting and Election Law:

-- Continuing representation of a county in Voting Rights Act litigation before federal trial and appellate courts, including the Supreme Court of the United States.
+- Successfully represented Shelby County, Ala in the Voting Rights Act litigation before the federal trial and appellate courts, including the Supreme Court of the United States.

 - Assisted the State of Florida in successfully obtaining preclearance of voting changes from the U.S. District Court for the District of Columbia under Section 5 of the Voting Rights Act.